Xinglab/IRIS-long/README.md

 ## Usage in Snakemake (Recommended)

 The most straightforward method to execute the IRIS-long tool is by utilizing the built-in Snakemake workflow.
-Please modify the corresponding parameters in the [snakemake_config.yaml](./snakemake_config.yaml) file.
+Please modify the corresponding parameters in the [snakemake_config.yaml](./snakemake_config.yaml) file, as well as [group_info.txt](./group_info.txt) and [required_trans.txt](./required_trans.txt) files for figure generation step.

 To run IRIS-long, simply submit this command:
 ```